software-foundations/learning-javascript/coder/section_06_function/README.md

 Good morning
 ```

-- In resume, there are 2 solutions to manage where this is pointing
+- In resume, there are solutions to manage where this is pointing

 <div style="text-align:justify">
 	<ol>
 	    <li>bind</li>
 	    <li>storage this in a constant</li>
+	    <li>arrow function</li>
 	</ol>
 </div>

+# Arrow function

+- It holds the this pointing by the global object who is calling it

+- It reduces the syntax

+- It is useful when we have small funcitons

+- It matches with the functional paradigm